-I had to embark at 8:30, which means skipping breakfast at the hostel.
+I had to embark for the cruise at 8:30, which means skipping breakfast at the hostel.
 It was a beautiful morning in Ushuaia and we had great views of the city and the surrounding mountains as we left.
 The boat visited a few islands full of sea lions and cormorants as well as Ushuaia’s iconic lighthouse.
 Then we sailed east for quite a while, passing Puerto Williams, a small town on Isla Navarino on the south side of the Channel.
 If you ask a Chileno they will likely say this is the southernmost city in the world instead of Ushuaia.
 I agree with the common opinion that it’s not a “city”.

-The boat then stopped at an island full of magellanic penguins.
+The boat then stopped at an island full of Magellanic penguins.
 As I was watching them I also noticed a few members of another penguin species which I have yet to identify.
 After dropping off the people who were also going to visit Estancia Haberton we sailed back to Ushuaia.
 Though there were no more stops we got a nice treat.
 The conditions were just right to go through a narrow passage very close to the main island, which was very beautiful.
 All in all it was a great cruise, as evidenced by the number of photos I took.

-On Sunday I don’t have enough time for a hike into the surrounding mountains, so I thought to visit a museum in the morning and then head to the airport.
+I don’t have enough time for a hike into the surrounding mountains, so I thought to visit a museum in the morning and then head to the airport.
 However, they turned out to be closed on Sundays, so I just walked around for a while.
 I looked at the ships and birds at the waterfront for the umpteenth time, but I never get tired of that.
 And finally I had lunch before returning to the hostel to collect my stuff and get a taxi.

 The taxi from the center to the airport took 15 minutes and cost me about 200 pesos.
 I arrived early, about 2 and a half hours before departure, to make sure everything would be completed in time.
 There was however absolutely no need for that on such a small airport.
 The taxi stopped some 20 meters from the baggage drop desk and after the employee there checked with his colleagues whether they were open at the moment, he checked me in without problems.
 Obviously Ushuaia airport is used to dealing with bikes.
 Officially LATAM charges 400 pesos for each extra piece of luggage and 600 for oversize, so my bike should have cost me 1000 pesos to bring.
 I only got charged 400 though, payable in cash or by credit card.
 By the way, there’s no need to register the bike in advance.
 The policy on Aerolineas Argentinas should be more or less the same from what I’ve heard.